anton-jeran/IR-GAN/README.md

 ```
 ## Generate RIR

-Copy the trained models inside train director or download the trained models() inside **RIR Generation** folder.
+Copy the trained models inside train directory or download the trained models() inside **RIR Generation** folder.
 You can generated constrained RIR using the following command.

 ```